The Walkaway Wife Syndrome

 Posted Mar 30, 2008

 Suffice it to say, these complaints hardly prompt him to want to spend more time with her.
-And so, she quietly plans her exit strategy.
-She tells herself, “I’ll leave when my youngest goes to college, or “I’m going to find my soul mate and then I’ll leave this marriage,” or “As soon as I can support myself financially, I’m outta’ here.”
+And so she quietly plans her exit strategy.
+She tells herself, “I’ll leave when my youngest goes to college, or “I’m going to find my soul mate and then I’ll leave this marriage,” or “As soon as I can support myself financially, I’m out of here.”

 Exit strategies often take years to execute and during that time women are focused on fortifying their resources, not fixing their marriages.
 The absence of complaints has their husbands believing that things have improved; they’re out of the dog house.
 “No news is good news,” they tell themselves as they obliviously continue to lead separate lives.
 But then “D-Day” arrives and their wives inform them that the marriages are over, triggering shock and devastation.
 “Why didn’t you tell me you were this unhappy,” these men protest, words that finally nail the marital coffin shut.
 It is then that they start to recognize the importance of their wives and their children.
 They become desperate to save their marriages.

-It is said that people don’t change until they hit rock bottom and I can tell you first hand that the bottom doesn’t get any lower than the earth beneath these men’s feet.
+It is said that people don’t change until they hit rock bottom.
+I can tell you firsthand that the bottom doesn’t get any lower than the earth beneath these men’s feet.
 The threat of divorce generates true soul-searching.
-These are the men who readily schedule appointments for therapy, sign up for marriage seminars, read every self-help book they can get their hands on, seek spiritual connection and even risk vulnerability by discussing the f-word (feelings) with friends and family.
+These are the men who readily schedule appointments for therapy, sign up for marriage seminars, read every self-help book they can, seek spiritual connection, and even risk vulnerability by discussing the f-word (feelings) with friends and family.
 Gradually, they become the husbands these women have been wanting.